Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/scale.rst

 In relative mode percents are used.

-For instance X: ``0.5`` and Y: ``0.5`` would produce image which width and height would be half of what they used to be.
+For instance X: ``0.5`` and Y: ``0.5`` would produce an image which width and height would be half of what they used to be.
 When expanding an image greatly, you might want to blur it somewhat to remove the square corners that might result.
 Unless of course you want that effect; in which case, ignore what I just said.